New Zealand Certificate in Avalanche Risk Management (Level 6)

 Sport & Recreation

-Gain the highest level of avalanche training in New Zealand with a blend of online and practical, on-snow assessments—preparing you for supervisory snow safety roles.
+Gain the highest level of avalanche training available in New Zealand, combining online theory and practical on-snow assessment.
+Graduate able to assume supervisory roles in snow safety and snow sport industries.

 NZ$4,958